Your dollar is shrinking.

 Now go deeper.

-You just learned the basics.
+Those are the basics.
 Here's where to go next.